-- 8.1.5 An alternative fines determination procedure is provided in Annex C.1. - 8.1.6 Inorganic Ash Determine in accordance with ASTM D 1102. - 8.1.7 Length Starting with 2.5 pounds (1.13 kilograms) of pellets randomly selected from the sample being evaluated, hand sort to identify pellets over 1.50 inches (38 mm) in length.
+- 8.1.5 An alternative fines determination procedure is provided in Annex C.1. - 8.1.6 Inorganic Ash Determine in accordance with ASTM D 1102. - 8.1.7 Length Starting with an intended weight of 2.5 pounds (1.13 kilograms) of pellets as developed by sample splitting as outlined in section 7.1, hand sort to identify pellets over 1.50 inches (38 mm) in length.
 Use the caliper specified in 5.1 or a certified measuring block as specified in 5.3 to confirm that a pellet exceeds the specified length.
 The weight percent of all pellets exceeding the specified length shall be reported.
-In addition, of the pellets exceeding the specified length, the longest pellet shall be identified, measured with the caliper specified in 5.1, and the length reported as the maximum pellet length. - 8.1.8 Moisture Determine in accordance with ASTM E 871. - 8.1.9 Chloride Determine in accordance with ASTM E 776 or ASTM D 4208 or ASTM D 6721. - 8.1.10 Ash Fusion Determine in accordance with ASTM D1857. - 8.1.11 Heating Value Determine in accordance with ASTM E 711.
+In addition, of the pellets exceeding the specified length, the longest pellet shall be identified, measured with the caliper specified in 5.1, and the length reported as the maximum pellet length.

+- 8.1.8 Moisture Determine in accordance with ASTM E 871. - 8.1.9 Chloride Determine in accordance with ASTM E 776 or ASTM D 4208 or ASTM D 6721. - 8.1.10 Ash Fusion Determine in accordance with ASTM D1857. - 8.1.11 Heating Value Determine in accordance with ASTM E 711.